Chapter 1: The Vitals of Data#

 Section 3: Why Getting This Wrong Causes Real Harm#

 Scenario A — Nominal coded as numbers: EDUC is coded 1, 2, 3, 4.
-A researcher calculates a mean education of 2.1 and reports “the average participant had between high school and some college education.”
-This is borderline — ordinal data treated as interval.
+A researcher calculates a mean education of 2.1 and reports “the average participant had between high school and some college education”.
+This is borderline — ordinal data being treated as interval.
 The mean assumes equal gaps between levels, which is almost certainly untrue.

-Scenario B — Ordinal treated as interval: Cancer stage (I–IV) is entered as 1–4.
+Scenario B — Ordinal treated as interval: Cancer stage (I–IV) is entered into a spreadsheet as 1, 2, 3, 4.
 A mean stage of 2.3 is reported.
-The gap between Stage I and II is not clinically equivalent to the gap between Stage III and IV.
-The mean misleads.
+The survival gap between Stage I and II is not clinically equivalent to the gap between Stage III and IV.
+The mean is entirely misleading.

 Section 4: Classifying the Datasets#